Who are you?

 What do you mean by "see everything in New York City?"

-Why are you walking all 2217 Census Tracts?
+Why did you walk all 2217 Census Tracts?

 It has always been my goal to have a general knowledge of the entire city.
 There's a lot of different things that go into this - reading, talking to people, exploring infrastructure.
 One of these things is simply visiting the different areas of the city.
 I'll never say I know the entire city for many reasons - not the least being that New York City is too big and changes entirely too fast to fully keep up with.
 Still, not being able to accomplish this goal doesn't mean that it isn't worthwhile to pursue it.
 Plus walking is good exercise, and seeing the city is a worthwhile hobby.